WWW.BIBLEWITNESS.ORG

 Chronology of the Judges Period

-It is convenient to analyse this period in three sections: -
+It is convenient to analyse the chronology of the Judges period in three sections: -

 1. The three hundred year period from the conquest of the land East of the Jordan river to the judgeship of Jephtha.